fake-monkey/adjust-heading-level/README.md

 1. Install the extension from the Visual Studio Code marketplace.
 2. Select the text you want to adjust the heading level for.
 3. Open the command palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on macOS) and search for one of the following commands:
-   - `extension.increaseHeadingLevel`: Increase the heading level of the selected text.
+   - `Increase Heading Level`: Increase the heading level of the selected text.
-   - `extension.decreaseHeadingLevel`: Decrease the heading level of the selected text.
+   - `Decrease Heading Level`: Decrease the heading level of the selected text.
-   - `extension.setHeadingLevel`: Set the heading level of the selected text to a specific level.
+   - `Batch Adjust Heading Level`: Batch adjust the heading level of the selected text by a specific shift.

+## Key Features

+This plugin smartly skips # symbols within code blocks and inline code when adjusting Markdown heading levels, ensuring only real headings are modified.

 ## Development Guide